xclcok/xclcok/README.md

 ## About Me

 📚 Currently pursuing my diploma in Software Engineering, I am constantly expanding my knowledge and skills in various programming languages and frameworks.
 I enjoy working with technologies such as React.js and React Native for front-end development, Java and Spring Boot for back-end development, Django for web development, PHP for server-side scripting, and .NET for building robust applications.
+Additionally, I have experience with C++, C#, C, and Python.

 🌟 I believe in the power of collaboration and open-source development.
 I actively contribute to open-source projects, where I can learn from experienced developers and make a positive impact on the community.
 I am always excited to work with fellow developers and contribute to projects that align with my interests.